-The evidence for nutritional supplements to help with migraine prevention and treatment of active attacks exists.
-We wish there were bigger studies on migraine supplements so that more doctors in primary care and general neurology would learn some of the things that certified headache specialists know – they work!
+There is good evidence that some migraine supplements help prevent attacks and others help treat active episodes.
+We wish there were bigger studies on these supplements so that more doctors in primary care and general neurology would learn some of the things that certified headache specialists know – they work!

 The 3 magnesium products that we use the most are: